Get 5 actionable steps you can take to teach your children over time to have charity for others. These are simple to do.

 - Serve, serve, serve.
 Service does not have to be super grand to be service.
 Service is something as simple as getting you sister’s spoon for her.
 The best way to teach service to your child is to do service yourself.
 Also, thank your child for doing service, and talk about the good feeling he gets when he does service.
 You love the people you serve.

 We can be sure our children love themselves so that they don’t feel the need to try to compare themselves to others and bring others down in order to feel better about themselves.
 This takes lots of time and effort on your part.
-See my posts on self-esteem for ideas on how to do this.
+See my post on Tips for Building a Positive Self-Concept in Kids for ideas on how to do this.

 We can teach our children to see things from the perspective of other people.
 We can help them to be patient with others.
 Family life is a great teaching ground for learning patience :).